Daniel304/magento2-social-login/README.md

 ## IMPLEMENT SOCIAL LOGIN ON YOUR MOBILE APP
 If you have a mobile app integrated with Magento REST API which want to have Social Login implemented.
 Currently tested for Facebook and Google login.
-Currently only working if user previously used the social login on website.
-Currently the social info not yet collected from the target social provider.

 The url endpoint is: POST **/V1/integration/customer/social_token**